ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 In the end you should be able to read this rule as:
 If Thomas is in room L and room L and room L2 are adjacent, then you can move Thomas to room L2.
-The remove box of the first condition should be checked, which should remove Thomas from the original room (as they cannot be in two rooms at the same time
+The remove box of the first condition should be checked, which should remove Thomas from the original room (as he cannot be in two rooms at the same time)

 4.***Pick up golden key*** - This rule is very simliar to the one in the first one, the only difference being that the key is in a different room.
 It requires two Conditions: